Email Page to a Friend

 Bushman wisdom

 The IK Foundation Bushman Art Collection, is a collection of !Xu and Khwe folk art from the first generation of the Schmidtsdrift camp in the northern part of the Cape Province in South Africa.
 The collection comprises one hundred or so art works including linoleum cuts and gouache and oil paintings.
 The works, which are typical of this remarkable environment, have broken with tradition and are new and vibrant.
-The inspiration lies in yearning and despair, myth and novelty, colourfulness and subtle story telling - they are not an extension of primitive or primordial art.
-Over 100 years ago, the beautiful rock paintings of the Kalahari Desert were also painted by the San people, so the question to ask is, has new ground been broken or has lost ground been reclaimed?
+The inspiration lies in yearning and despair, myth and novelty, colourfulness and subtle story telling – they are not an extension of primitive or primordial art.
+The traditions of ancient rock paintings of the Kalahari Desert were also still kept alive and painted by the San people up to about 100 years ago, so the question to ask is, has new ground been broken or has lost ground been reclaimed?

 BUSHMEN - SAN

-Bushmen was the name the European colonials used to describe the most ancient of the African races.
-For instance, in the 18th century, Anders Sparrman, the naturalist and Linnaeus apostle, described the Bushmen in his travel journal from South Africa as - a rather short and light skinned people.
+Bushmen was the name the European colonials used to describe the hunter-gatherer San people, whose ancestors are considered to have been the most ancient of African ethnic groups.
+For instance, in the 1770s, Anders Sparrman, the naturalist and Carl Linnaeus apostle, described the ‘Boshies-men’ in his travel journal from the Cape Colony in present-day South Africa as – a rather short and light skinned people.

 !XU AND KHWE